Mall Road, Shimla: The Gaiety Theatre

-Gaiety Theatre, located on the Mall, was opened on 30 May 1887.
+The Gaiety Theatre, located on the Mall, was opened on 30 May 1887.
 Many popular film personalities have performed on its stage.

 Today, the Gaiety is primarily known for its social club.
-Schools in Shimla use this theater for performing arts.
-The theater has been renovated with the original structure untouched to keep its heritage preserved while making it more attractive.
+Schools in Shimla use this theatre for performing arts.
+The theatre has been renovated, with the original structure untouched to keep its heritage preserved while making it more attractive.